7 simple ways to optimize your immune system

 A middle aged man and woman look at a computer tablet and discuss a recipe, while surrounded by fresh fruits and vegetables in a sunny kitchen.

 You may have only a vague concept of DNA and cells.
 Yet as a “genetic engineer” of sorts, you have the power to help determine, on a daily basis, which of thousands of your genes are turned off or on based on your own choices and behavior.
-Each healthy act switches on youth-promoting genes and switches off genes that cause you to age.
+Each healthy act can help switch on youth-promoting genes and switch off genes that cause you to age.

 Science tells us that when you are under the age of six, your genes determine what happens in terms of your health.
 But by the time you are 55, a greater share of your health is determined by your choices, which dictate which of your genes are on and which are off.
 So while your genetic component at birth certainly has some influence on your ultimate health and longevity, life outcomes are much more about engineering via your behaviors, choices, and decisions than they are about genes.